Get backlinks from our recommended provider

 You have access to HELOC funds on a revolving basis for a defined period, after which you must pay it back with interest at a variable rather than a fixed rate.

-You need to know when and how much your interest rate might change before you borrow.
-Will you be able to afford the monthly payments if they go up later?
+Before you borrow, you need to know when and how much your interest rate might change.
+Can you afford the monthly payments if they go up later?
 How much of an increase can you stomach?

 After reviewing the business selling prospectus, following up with Q&A, and conducting your due diligence, you should be ready to make an offer for the business.